 Keep in mind, it is in the interest of the Ponzi Pentagon and its partners to inflate the capabilities of ISIS to serve its own interests.
 Terrorists and threat of attacks are the sole justification for US military intervention in Syria and Iraq.
 Without Islamic State there is no bombing Islamic State; there is no need for Operation Inherent Resolve, no need for thousands of ‘operators’ (mercenaries) on the ground, no need for bases and their supply requirements and their fleets of contractors; no need to spend billions per day combating a group that for all practical purposes does not pose a threat.
-If the Islamic State was audacious, so is the fraud that has been erected around it!
+If the Islamic State was audacious, so is the American fraud that has been erected around it!

 Perhaps by way of his lonely and painful death Abu Hajaar offers us all something of value.
 The US government’s absurdities are revealed.
 Sadly, citizens are too entangled in the non-stop media crossfire to recognize the fraud for what it is, they can’t grasp it or they don’t want to; the marketing is too comforting.